nmhaga/Flare-Tracker/Documentation/Spec.md

 - Rollback in case there is any error with session.rollback()

 ###Pulling from database
+- Connect to database server
+- Select database
+- SQLAlchemy query
+- Execute the query
+- Prepare loop
+- Close database connection

 ###Plotting
+- import module to access SQLAlchemy database
+- import matplotlib pyplot module
+- connect to the database server to access the database
+- prepare a cursor
+- make the query to be executed
+- execute the query
+- retrive the results
+- Close cursor and connection
+- Plot graph

 ###Database Format
 We will use the Python toolkit and Object Relational Mapper (ORM) called SQLAlchemy.